Strategies for Success in your First Job

 - Excel at the basics.
 Whether you remain at your organization for the long term, or transition to a new position at some point, it will serve you well to excel at your job.
 Provide excellent work product and work ethic, meet all deadlines, respond promptly, seek and accept feedback, be eager to pitch in to get the work done, and demonstrate respect for everyone with whom you work.
 Learn the criteria for becoming a leader within your organization – by knowing what is expected, you will be able to demonstrate the qualities needed to succeed.

-- Be visible.
+- Be visible and develop genuine connections with your team members.
 Avoid the temptation to communicate only through technology.
 Meet in person with attorneys and clients as often as possible.
 Attend meetings and events to which you are invited.

 - Engage within the organization outside of your paid work.
 Take on pro bono matters, assist with client pitches, author practice group newsletter articles, mentor junior attorneys, and join committees.
 Taking on these responsibilities will advance your reputation as a team player, will further your personal relationships and enhance your likeability within the firm.
 Pro bono takes on even greater value if you are in private practice and contemplating a move to the public sector.